abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-lab-overview-v2.md

 To create a flexible and cost-effective hybrid cloud environment that seamlessly integrates on-premises and cloud resources, enabling organizations to optimize performance, streamline management, and enhance scalability while ensuring security and compliance.
 This approach allows businesses to leverage existing investments, modernize applications, and improve disaster recovery and backup capabilities, ultimately driving innovation and agility in a rapidly evolving digital landscape.

-- **Preparing env with the prerequisites to deploy Azure Local:** Ensure the infrastructure meets all necessary requirements for a successful Azure Local deployment, enabling efficient resource utilization and performance.
+- **Preparing the environment with the prerequisites to deploy Azure Local:** Ensure the infrastructure meets all requirements for a successful Azure Local deployment, enabling efficient resource utilization and performance.

 - **Deploying JumpStart-LocalBox in Azure Portal:** Quickly provision a ready-to-use Azure Local environment using JumpStart-LocalBox for streamlined setup, accelerating time to value for cloud initiatives.